What Is Vestibular Migraine?

 - Cefaly, a small headband device that sends electrical pulses through the forehead to stimulate a nerve linked with migraines

-- SpringTMS or eNeura sTMS, a device which can be held at the back of your head at the first sign of a headache, and it gives off a magnetic pulse that stimulates part of the brain.
+- SpringTMS or eNeura sTMS, a device that can be held at the back of your head at the first sign of a headache, and it gives off a magnetic pulse that stimulates part of the brain.

-- gammaCore is a hand-held portable device which is a noninvasive vagus nerve stimulator (nVS).
+- gammaCore is a hand-held portable device that is a noninvasive vagus nerve stimulator (nVS).
 When placed over the vagus nerve in the neck, it releases a mild electrical stimulation to the nerve's fibers to relieve pain.

 Knowing your headache triggers may help you ward off migraine-related vertigo.
 Things like chocolate, cheese, alcohol, and foods with the preservative MSG are triggers for some people.
 If you have vestibular migraines, these things might trigger your symptoms, too.
 It can't hurt to cut them from your diet to see if your symptoms ease up a bit.

-Tracking your diet is another good way to help tell if your vertigo symptoms are really due to headaches.
+Tracking your diet is another good way to help tell if your vertigo symptoms are really due to food.
 For example, a high-salt diet can make vertigo symptoms worse if you have Meniere's disease.
 Keep a food diary and show it to your doctor.
 It can help improve your diagnosis and treatment.